-- On Campus: For students living in dormitories, the food budget guideline is the actual cost of board. - Off Campus: According to the October 2013 CPI measure from the Bureau of Labor Statistics; food costs away from home have increased by 1.9% for the year in 2013.
-Department staff recommends the FY2014-2015 budget guideline reflect this increase, and thus recommends \$374 per month. - With Parents: For students who live with their parents, the Department's student budget parameters assume that food is a shared cost.
-The FY2013-2014 student budget guideline was set at \$265 per month.
-According to the October 2013 CPI measure from the Bureau of Labor Statistics, food costs at home have increased by .8% in 2013.
-When the annual increase is broken down by month, there is no need for an increase.
-Thus, staff recommends keeping the food budget for students living at home at \$265 for FY2014-2015.
+- On Campus: For students living in dormitories, the food budget guideline is the actual cost of board. - Off Campus: For students living off campus the November 2014 CPI measure from the Bureau of Labor Statistics, food costs away home have increased by 2.9% for the year in 2014.
+Department staff recommends the FY2015-2016 budget guideline reflect this increase, or \$385 per month (an \$11 monthly increase). - With Parents: For students who live with their parents, the Department's student budget parameters assume that food is a shared cost.
+The FY2014-2015 student budget guideline was set at \$273 per month, (an \$8 monthly increase).
+According to the November 2014 CPI measure from the Bureau of Labor Statistics, food costs at home have increased by 3.2% in 2014.